yakazimir/kyler-website/content/post/understanding_lisp.md

 [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church)); we will unfortunately save this discussion for another time.
-In the parlance of everyday programming, these functions are often referred to as
-\emph{anonymous functions}, since they lack any kind of name or variable identifier.
+In the parlance of everyday programming, these functions are often referred to as *anonymous functions*, since they lack any kind of name or variable identifier.
 In the example above, the lack of a name is problematic since we have no way of identifying the function when we make a recursive call in the second condition.
-To handle this, McCarthy introduces a function called \texttt{label}, which allows these functions to take names:
+To handle this, McCarthy introduces a function called $\texttt{label}$, which allows these functions to take names:
 $$
 \begin{align}